-After undertaking this 15 credit, Quantitative Health Research, masters level module you will be able to:
+After successful completion of this module, you will be able to:

 - Understand the historical basis for epidemiology in public health.